rdilweb/am-i-cool.pw/README.md

-# useless-web
+# am-i-cool.pw
-A part of my site that should go on the useless web.
+Visit the site to find out.